nlakritz/guide-to-knife-sharpening/README.md

 *Approximate pricing based on 2020 estimates.

 Note that some stones will have two sides, each with a different grit.
 While most stones will get the job done with no issues, a proven option is the Shapton Pro series.

+### Other Useful Tools
+It’s not absolutely necessary to have anything other than a whetstone and some water to achieve a solid knife restoration, but there are plenty of accessories to make the sharpening process easier.
+* **Angle guides** allow for better control in maintaining a consistent angle throughout your sharpening stroke.
+* A wooden or metal **holding base** prevents your whetstone from sliding around and catches excess water.
+* A soft-tip **marker** helps you determine an optimal sharpening angle.
+* A **spray bottle** makes wetting your stone convenient and mess-free.